 I would like to become an EEX member in order to participate in the auctions.
 What do I have to do?

 Interested companies must first check that they fulfil the EEX and EU Auction participation requirements.
-If so, the first step is to contact the EEX Sales Team in Leipzig, London, or Paris, to be guided through the admission process for the EEX markets and informed on the different types of membership options.
+If so, the first step is to contact the single admission team of EEX and ECC, or alternatively the EEX Sales Team in Leipzig, London, Madrid, Milan, Paris or Chicago, to be guided through the admission process for the EEX markets and discuss the different types of membership options.
 In parallel, they must sign an agreement with a clearing bank who is a member of the ECC.

 I would like to participate in the auctions without becoming an EEX member.
 How can I do that?

-During the auction, the member bids on their client’s behalf and has to reveal their client’s name per bid, as per the EU Auction Regulation.
-Settlement of successful bids are completed according to the terms of the agreement.
-For a full list of ECC and EEX members, please consult the ECC website or the EEX website.
+During the auction, the member bids on their client’s behalf and has to reveal their client’s name per bid (as per the EU Auction Regulation).
+Settlement of successful bids is completed according to the terms of the agreement.
+For a full list of ECC and EEX members, please consult either the ECC website or the EEX website.

 © 2017 European Energy Exchange AG